-Architecture and Synchronization
+Architecture and synchronization

 Architecture

-• A central node, the Command Center.
+• A central node, the Command Center, with its own server.

 • As many server nodes as needed, the Instances.